manifold-systems/manifold/docs/manifold-templates.md

 ### `params`

 Use the `params` directive to declare parameters in a template, similar to declaring parameters for a method.
-It is only allowed for the outermost class (not within sections).

 The syntax of the `params` directive is as follows:
 ```jsp